gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/createsystem.rst

     Note that there is some vacuum left in the box.
 Its not a big problem and the initial configuration we created is good enough.
-    To use the configuration and topology file, go to :ref:`bulk-solution-label`.
+    To use the configuration and topology files, go to :ref:`bulk-solution-label`.

 .. include:: ../contact/contactme.rst